impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

   exit 1
 }

-#echo "Whoops" | abort

-abort "cannot find readlink - are you missing GNU coreutils?"
+foo "cannot find readlink - are you missing GNU coreutils?"
 ```

 Running the script gives us:

 ```
 $ ./foo

 rbenv: cannot find readlink - are you missing GNU coreutils?
 ```

 So it just concatenates "rbenv: " at the front of whatever error message you pass it.

-So to sum up the "abort" function: if you don't pass it any string as a param, it assumes you are piping in the error, and it reads from STDIN and prints the input to STDERR.
-Otherwise, it assumes that whatever params you passed it is the error you want to output, and prints THAT to STDERR.
-It then terminates with a non-zero exit code.
+So to sum up the "abort" function:

+ - if you don't pass it any string as a param, it assumes you are piping in the error, and it reads from STDIN and prints the input to STDERR.
+Otherwise...
+ - It assumes that whatever param you passed is the error you want to output, and...
+ - It prints THAT to STDERR.
+ - Lastly, it terminates with a non-zero exit code.

-Take-aways: here we were lucky, because the code we were trying to comprehend was part of a function that was later called throughout the file.
-So we could see how and where the function was called, and use that information to deduce what it did and why.
-It's not always possible to use this strategy (for instance, if the code isn't part of a function which is later called, but instead is just part of a procedural script), but when it IS possible, it's a good tool for our toolbelt.
+We were lucky here, because the function we were studying is called throughout the file, and those usage examples were helpful (to me at least) in understanding how the function worked.
+It's not always possible to use this strategy, but when it IS possible, it's a good tool for our toolbelt.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 [Next line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L23) is: